nth-chile/gagesalzano2/src/_projects/Others.md

   />
 </div>

-<p class="bg-dark">Karen sketched various elements and patterns that were used in combination with silhouettes to create a customizable illustration style that feels organic.</p>
+<p class="bg-dark">Karen sketched various elements and patterns that were used in combination with silhouettes to created a customizable illustration style that could quickly be reproduced but still feels organic and hand-made.</p>

 {{slide['end']}}